bioinformatics-policlinicogemelli/ALOA/README.md

 ```
 Where input is the main folder containing:
 * raw_data: this folder contains as many subfolders as the number of subjects analyzed.
-Each subject folder contains the segmentation data for each one of the ROIs. <br>⚠️ This folder is required when -I and -D options are selected!
+Each subject folder contains the segmentation data for each ROI. <br>⚠️ This folder is required when -I and -D options are selected!
-* img_match: this folder contains the ROIs on which plot markers and distances
+* img_match: this folder contains the ROIs on which plot markers and distances are computed
 * sample_sheet.tsv: this file must be compiled by the user with the subjects IDs and the belonging group.
-It's structure is shown below:
+Its structure is shown below:

     | sbj_ID | Group|
     |----------------|----------------|